kgj-0x64/meact.js/react-lab/custom-hooks.md

 They are JavaScript functions that utilize React's hooks (like `useState`, `useEffect`, etc.) to encapsulate and manage state and side effects.
 Hook names must start with `use` followed by a capital letter, like `useState` (built-in) or `useOnlineStatus` (custom).

 - This convention guarantees that you can always look at a component and know where its state, Effects, and other React features might “hide”.
-For example, if you see a `getColor()` function call inside your component, you can be sure that it can’t possibly contain React state inside because its name doesn’t start with `use`.
+For example, if you see a `getColor()` function call inside your component, you can be sure that it can't possibly contain React state inside because its name doesn't start with `use`.
 However, a function call like `useOnlineStatus()` will most likely contain calls to other Hooks inside!

 ### [So, it's like sharing state?](https://react.dev/learn/reusing-logic-with-custom-hooks#custom-hooks-let-you-share-stateful-logic-not-state-itself)